AutoResearch/autora/README.md

 poetry config virtualenvs.in-project true

 # Set up a new environment with the version of python you installed earlier
-poetry env use 3.8  # '3.8' needs to match the version of python you installed with pyenv
+poetry env use 3.8  # '3.8' needs to match the version of python you installed with pyenv, without the patch version number

 # Update the installation utilities within the new environment
 poetry run python -m pip install --upgrade pip setuptools wheel